The river Nile is probably one of the most renowned rivers in the world and here are some interesting facts to reveal why.

 Around half of Egypt’s population live in the Nile Delta region – and that accounts for around 40 million people.

 The famous Rosetta Stone was found in the Nile Delta back in 1787 near to the City of Rosetta.
-This Ancient Egyptian artifact enabled historians to have a further understanding of the original Egyptian hieroglyphics.
+This Ancient Egyptian artefact enabled historians to have a further understanding of the original Egyptian hieroglyphics.

 Due to the heavy and low flows of the Nile River, a dam was built in 1970 at Aswan to help regulate the flow of water, so that when the river featured high levels it would not wipe out crops and when it was at it’s lowest levels it did not cause famines and drought.
 This dam helps to control the level of the water.